Alex313031/gn-xp/docs/reference.md

     }
   }

-  # This is a template around either a target whose type depends on a global
+  # This is a template around a target whose type depends on a global variable.
-  # variable.
-It forwards all values from the invoker.
+  # It forwards all values from the invoker.
   template("my_wrapper") {
     target(my_wrapper_target_type, target_name) {
       forward_variables_from(invoker, "*")